Why D.A.R.E.

 D.A.R.E.
 America recognizes that its comprehensive pre K-12 curricula are only one, although a potentially significant part of an overall and comprehensive approach to drug use and abuse.
 It is important to note that all law enforcement agencies are officially committed to the mission of reducing the supply of drugs (i.e., supply reduction) as well as reducing the demand (demand reduction) for drugs via prevention.

 IS D.A.R.E.
 STILL AROUND?
 Not only is D.A.R.E. still around, it’s growing with education programs in every state in America and many other countries.
-Since 2018, more than 300 communities throughout the United States launched a new D.A.R.E. program.
-Elementary, middle, and high school curricula, as well as critical enhancement lessons on subjects including opioid abuse prevention, vaping, and teen suicide, are now being taught in these communities by officers who attended one of the 97 two-week, intensive D.A.R.E. training courses conducted from 2018 through 2020.
-More than 2,400 new D.A.R.E.
-Officers from virtually every state in America were graduated.
+Since 2018, more than 500 communities throughout the United States launched a new D.A.R.E. program.
+Elementary, middle, and high school curricula, as well as critical enhancement lessons on subjects including opioid abuse prevention, vaping, teen suicide, and internet/social media safety are now being taught in these communities by D.A.R.E.
+Instructors who attended one of the 40 two-week, intensive D.A.R.E. training courses conducted annually.

 ARE D.A.R.E.
 CURRICULA RELEVANT AND STATE-OF-THE-ART?
 D.A.R.E. offers the most comprehensive prevention curricula available for K-12 students anywhere.
 The curriculum meets multiple National Core Standards in the areas of Reading (Literature, Informational Text, and Foundational Skills), Writing and Speaking and Learning.
 The 10 lessons in D.A.R.E.’s keepin’ it REAL elementary curriculum are aligned with National Common Core 5th grade standards.
 D.A.R.E. curricula provide students the knowledge and skills to make good decisions for safe and healthy living.
 D.A.R.E.’s keepin’ it REAL elementary and middle-school curricula are based on Socio-Emotional Learning Theory which identifies basic skills and processes needed for healthy youth development.
 Beyond this, D.A.R.E.’s enhancement lessons include bullying, cyber security, a supplemental marijuana lesson, family talks, and the recently launched K-12 Opioid & & Prescription Drug Abuse Prevention lessons.